cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## 4.1 Application of Blockchain and Smart Contract Technology

-Cisumverse is built on the [FullOn Network](https://fullon.network), a high-performance Layer-1 public blockchain with the following advantages:
+CISUM is built on the [FullOn Network](https://fullon.network), a high-performance Layer-1 public blockchain with the following advantages:
   - **Ultra-Low Fees**: Transaction costs below $0.0001, ensuring affordability.
   - **High Performance**: Supports 10,000 transactions per second, scalable to 1 million transactions per second.
   - **Low Latency**: Achieves 0.5-second block intervals and 1-second finality for fast transaction processing.
   - **Interoperability**: Seamlessly connects with other blockchains in a secure and efficient manner.

-Additionally, FullOn Network supports EVM and WASM smart contract technologies, enabling Cisumverse to implement highly decentralized solutions tailored to its specific needs.
+Additionally, FullOn Network supports EVM and WASM smart contract technologies, enabling CISUM to implement highly decentralized solutions tailored to its specific needs.

 ## 4.2 Application of Artificial Intelligence Technology

-**Cisumverse** collaborates with leading A.I. technology providers to create virtual content and autonomous 3D digital agents for artists, building virtual concert spaces that attract global audiences.
+**CISUM** collaborates with leading A.I. technology providers to create virtual content and autonomous 3D digital agents for artists, building virtual concert spaces that attract global audiences.
 These A.I.-driven 3D agents represent artists in online and on-chain ecosystems, engaging with fans, hosting virtual events, and generating revenue for NFT investors, fostering lasting connections between artists and fans.

 # 5. Team